Quasisymmetric and noncommutative skew Pieri rules: Introduction

-More precisely, the paper is structured as follows.
-In Section~\ref{sec:comps} we review necessary notions on compositions in order to define operators on them in Section~\ref{sec:ops}.
-These operators are used to define four partially ordered sets in Subsection~\ref{subsec:posets}, $\Qc$ and its deformation $\Qct$ that we later see arising in the Pieri rules for quasisymmetric Schur functions, and $\Rc$ and $\Lc$ that we later see respectively arising in the right and left Pieri rules for noncommutative Schur functions.
-We then establish useful relations satisfied by these operators in the remainder of Setion~\ref{sec:ops}.
-In Section~\ref{sec:dualgraphs} we show that $\Rc$ and $\Qc$, plus $\Lc$ and $\Qc$, are each a pair of dual graded graphs in Theorems~\ref{the:RcQc} and \ref{the:LcQc}, and similarly $\Rc$ and $\Qct$, plus $\Lc$ and $\Qct$, are each a pair of dual filtered graphs in Theorems~\ref{the:RcQct} and \ref{the:LcQct}.
-In Section~\ref{sec:QSYMNSYM} we fully introduce $\Qsym$ and $\Nsym$, the bases of quasisymmetric Schur functions and noncommutative Schur functions, and their respective Pieri rules.
-We then apply our operators to simplify the right Pieri rules for noncommutative Schur functions in Section~\ref{sec:easyrightPieris}.
-Finally in Section~\ref{sec:skew} we give skew Pieri rules for quasisymmetric Schur functions in Theorem~\ref{the:QSskewPieri} and recover the Pieri rules for skew shapes of Assaf and McNamara in Corollary~\ref{cor:AM}.
+More precisely, the note is structured as follows.
+In Section~\ref{sec:comps} we review necessary notions on compositions and define operators on them.
+In Section~\ref{sec:QSYMNSYM} we recall $\Qsym$ and $\Nsym$, the bases of quasisymmetric Schur functions and noncommutative Schur functions, and their respective Pieri rules.
+In Section~\ref{sec:skew} we give skew Pieri rules for quasisymmetric Schur functions in Theorem~\ref{the:QSskewPieri} and recover the Pieri rules for skew shapes of Assaf and McNamara in Corollary~\ref{cor:AM}.
 We close with skew Pieri rules for noncommutative Schur functions in Theorem~\ref{the:NCskewPieri}.